harness/developer-hub/docs/platform/git-experience/import-a-pipeline.md

 3. Enter a **Name** for your Pipeline.
 4. If you are not using Harness Code Repository you will require a git connector.
 In **Git Connector**, select or create a Git Connector to connect to your Git repo.
-For steps, see [Code Repo Connectors](../connectors/code-repositories/connect-to-code-repo.md).
+For steps, go to [Code Repo Connectors](../connectors/code-repositories/connect-to-code-repo.md).

 <details>
 <summary>